 Field-hunting tip

-Look in hydrothermal veins containing bismuth and iron minerals country — that is the host setting where bismutoferrite typically forms.
+Look in hydrothermal veins containing bismuth and iron minerals country, the host setting where bismutoferrite typically forms.
 If you start seeing bismutite, quartz, pyrite in float, you are in the right ground.
 Field specimens usually show a massive, earthy, or granular aggregates habit, so train your eye for that shape before scanning the outcrop.